How To Give A Memorable Engagement Toast

 How to give a memorable toast

-A good engagement toast is well thought out, engaging and, most importantly, short and sweet.
+A good engagement toast is well thought out, engaging and, most importantly, short and sweet, close to the best man speech.
 To be successful, the toast should contain heartfelt best wishes for the couple with an anecdote or two or just a light sprinkle of humour.
 In this section, we’re sharing tips and examples for making a great engagement toast and ensuring that your speech – and the champagne – doesn’t fall flat!

 See how to take engagement photos and explore the charm of the cocktail hour as well!